HeikoBecker/Lassie/DOCUMENTATION.md

 derivation.
 Hopefully, this information about ambiguity can help the user know what went wrong with their utterance.

-The conditions for abduction is that the abducted component of the set be a conceptual subset to all other components in the set—meaning that all of the attributes of that component also be attributes of all other components of the set of potential components.
+The conditions for abducing `a` in a set of candidates `C` is that `a` be a conceptual subset to all other components `c ∈ C`—meaning that all of the attributes of that component also be attributes of all other components of the set, i.e. iff `∀i.attributes(a) ⊂ attributes(cᵢ)`.
 For example, in the current database, we can have the following attributions:

     simp            VP      simplify
     simp            OBJ     goal